Sri Varasiddhi Vinayaka Kanipakam Temple – The Shrine of Miracles

 - To this day, everyday quarrels between villagers are resolved by the two people involved taking a ‘Pramanam’ – a special oath in which they take a dip in the Pushkarini and testify before the Lord, is believed to be the gospel truth!
 It is believed that the Almighty casts His divine spell on the parties involved, purifies their hearts of anger, lust, jealousy and envy, thereby making the guilty pray to Him to seek forgiveness.
 The issues are thus resolved, without the interference of police or middlemen.

-- Devotees who wish to give up bad habits like smoking or excessive drinking – take a bath in the holy place and take an oath in the temple by contributing Rs.
+- Devotees who wish to give up bad habits like smoking or excessive drinking – take a bath in the holy place and take an oath in the kanipakam temple by contributing Rs.
 516/-.
-This is a Seva called ‘Pramanam’ and hundreds of devotees have reaped the benefit of this special seva at the Kanipakam shrine.
+This is a Seva called ‘Pramanam’ and hundreds of devotees have reaped the benefit of this special seva at the Kanipakam temple.

 Kanipakam Temple Timings